Stop Worrying About SEO And Start Writing.

 SEO does and will, over time, take care of itself.

 I’ve used this approach for Tactical Social Media (as well as my previous business).
-Having never done keyword research for myself, I still pull in SERPs for more than 80 (seems as I keep writing on social and SEO topics those keywords naturally appear in my content and create site-wide density), others are finding and linking back to my content naturally and the quality and consistency of my content lead to my blog being syndicated.
+Having never done keyword research for myself, I still rank well in SERPs for many high value terms (seems as I keep writing on social and SEO topics, those keywords naturally appear in my content and create site-wide density), others are finding and linking back to my content naturally and the quality and consistency of my content lead to my blog being syndicated.
 The result – a domain authority score of 21 for a brand and website that did not exist 11 months ago.

 Stop worrying about SEO!

 Stress less, write more.
 It may take more time to get there, but as they say, it’s the journey that matters.
 Better to be happy and enjoy the ride.

 This post was adapted from my LinkedIn article on 19 November 2015.